Santa Cruz Sheep

 East Hill Farm offers many educational opportunities, including: half-day field trips for preschool and kindergarten students; overnight stays for home-schooled families; and our newest venture, East Hill Farm School.
 This program is designed to provide middle-school students, grades 5-8, with a meaningful, hands-on farm experience.
 Students will join the East Hill Farm staff and naturalists for a three-day program, during which they will play an integral role in running the farm.
 On our 150 acres, we raise heritage-breed cows, goats, sheep and pigs, along with horses, chickens and other farm animals.
 Through our school program, students will participate in a wide range of farm activities, from milking the cows to fixing fences to helping manage the fields and surrounding woodlands.
 By caring for the animals and gaining a stronger appreciation for environmental stewardship, the students will begin to regard the farm as a home away from home.

-At East Hill Farm, we have several animals that are listed as priority breeds in North America by the American Livestock Conservancy.
+At East Hill Farm, we have several animals that are listed as priority breeds in North America by The Livestock Conservancy.
 These breeds include Santa Cruz Island Sheep, Kerry Cows, Milking Devon Cows, Tamworth Pigs and San Clemente Island Goats.
 Our focus is to conserve livestock genetic resources.
 We are working to preserve breeds not just as relics to be viewed in a zoo-like format, but rather as viable farm animals whose genetic traits will allow the changes needed to support our agricultural systems for generations to come in our ever-changing world.

 About the Breed